danieldiamond/gitlab-analytics/README.md

 The general data flow would be SFDC->Talend->PG->Superset:
 1. SFDC credentials are available to Talend via environment variables
 1. A transformation file is in the repo, which describes which columns to retrieve and how to write them into PG
-1. Talend is executed to ETL the data into PG
+1. Talend is executed to ELT the data into PG
 1. A Superset instance is spawned, connected to the PG DB
 1. The dashboards for Superset are stored in the repo